allmyles/allmyles-docs/flights.rst

         - **rulesLink** (*String*) -- link to the airline's rules page (hosted on the airline's website)
         - **baggageTiers** (:ref:`BaggageTier` *\[ \]*) -- contains the
-          different options the passenger has for bringing baggages along
+          different options the passenger has for bringing baggages along.
+The book request will need to contain the ID of one of these objects in the baggage field.
         - **fields** (:ref:`FormFields`) -- contains field validation data
         - **price** (:ref:`Price`) -- contains the final price of the ticket (including the credit card surcharge, but not the baggages)